 Thank you so much for all your encouragement and kindness last week after we shared our big announcement.
 We’ve been blogging for almost 9 years and even after all this time, I was reminded again how wonderful it is to have a tribe of friends all over the world.
 Lucky us!

-I thought I’d swing back around to share how we organized the small closet in the baby’s room.
-I wanted to be sure we were able to get the maximum amount of storage in a tiny space.
+I thought I’d swing back around to share how to organize a small closet on a budget.
+The closet in the baby’s room is tiny so I wanted to be sure we were able to get the maximum amount of storage in a tiny space.

 When I say tiny, I mean TI-NY.

 The closet is tucked into the eaves, which means we lose quite a bit of head room and much of the closet isn’t super easy to access.
 But that doesn’t stop us from making the most of the space – with plenty of extra space for all the gear that seems to be multiplying.

 And we did it on a small budget – because, why spend money on a fancy closet system when I can use that money to buy all the cute girl clothes?

 HOW TO ORGANIZE A SMALL CLOSET ON A BUDGET

 I think these solutions would work well for almost any closet – not just for kids.
 You’ll just need to adjust the heights accordingly for hanging.
 And it makes such a huge difference to have plenty of closet space.
 I couldn’t believe how much space this provided by making the most of the vertical space.

 I started by using the floor space – with kids, this is a great spot to put items that you want kids to have easy access.
 Instead of building something custom, we chose to purchase an 8-cube organizer.
 This is a perfect way to store toys, gear and books where kids can reach (and even put away).
 It also meant I didn’t have to paint it, which was a bonus.